Pre-conference options - Monday 1 September

 Tony Goldfinch, CEO Lion Foundation

-• Explore how events contribute to a city's vibrancy, tourism and long-term growth with insights from Loren Aberhart (ChristchurchNZ), Annie Dundas (Tātaki Auckland Unlimited), and other city leaders.
+Explore how events contribute to a city's vibrancy, tourism and long-term growth with insights from Loren Aberhart (ChristchurchNZ), Annie Dundas (Tātaki Auckland Unlimited), Cam Mitchell (Athletics New Zealand) and David Benge (TEG Live Ltd).
+Facilitated by Kevin Murphy.

 Mike McMinn, Vidcom